-Posts to Canvas or Piazza discussions or Canvas groups are public messages, and all such posts will be viewable by the entire class or the assigned group members.
+Posts to Canvas or Ed Discussion discussions, Microsoft Teams and Canvas groups are public messages, and all such posts will be viewable by the entire class or the assigned group members.
 If you prefer that only the instructor sees your communication, use a private message or email.